 Financial markets will be more volatile

-2018 with a year of higher volatility and negative returns in the financial markets in 2018 and the high volatility, 2020 saw a huge spike in volatility due to Covid but at the same time Central bank poured money to support economies.
+2018 with a year of higher volatility and negative returns in the financial markets.
+2020 saw a huge spike in volatility due to Covid.
+Shortly after, the Central banks poured money to support economies.

-As we wrote in our article, we are moderately optimistic about the outlook for the real estate market in Spain in 2022.
-While we have to admit that the comeback post Covid of the Spanish real estate market (and everywhere in the world) was quicker and stronger than we expected.
-But if we compare it to international markets, the rise is reasonable and not speculative.
-So, in our mind we don’t see a real estate bubble here.
+As we wrote in our article, we are moderately optimistic about the outlook for the real estate market in Spain in 2023.
+While we have to admit that the comeback post-Covid of the Spanish real estate market (and everywhere in the world) was quicker and stronger than we expected.
+If we compare it to international markets, the rise is reasonable and not speculative.
+So, in our mind, we don’t see a real estate bubble here.
 The good news for international real estate cash-buyers: it should be easier to find properties as interest rates are rising.

 Have a look at our interesting articles:

-- Top 10 reasons why we think that the Spanish market is a nice real estate opportunity right now, we bought ourselves in 2014, let’s put our money where our words are 😉 .
+- Top 10 reasons why we think that the Spanish market is a nice real estate opportunity right now.
+We bought ourselves in 2014,… and in 2019… let’s put our money where our words are 😉 .

 - Spanish Real estate market vs the other European markets – Our quarterly update